 These cookies will still taste fresh for 2-3 days at room temperature in an air-tight container.

-If you don’t need this many cookies at once (this recipe makes about about 40 cookies), you could halve the recipe.
-Alternatively, I prefer making all of this dough at once and setting aside a few golfball-sized scoops of dough in an airtight container in the freezer so I can bring them out and have them ready to bake whenever I want.
+If you don't need this many cookies at once (this recipe makes about 40 cookies), you could halve the recipe.
+Alternatively, one of my favorite things to do is make all of this dough at once and set aside a few cookie dough balls (slightly smaller than a golf ball) in an airtight container in the freezer.
+I can bring them out to bake them whenever cookie cravings hit!

-You can also store these cookies fully baked in your freezer for up to 3 months.
+You can also store already-baked cookies in your freezer for up to 3 months.

 These Biscoff butter cookie sandwiches are another really tasty cookie on my site.
 They’re thick and chewy with lots of Biscoff flavor in them.